-Yours very truly,
+Yours Very Truly,

-My dear Mr. Senior,-A thousand thanks for the steps you have taken respecting the English Reviews.
+A thousand thanks for the steps you have taken respecting the English Reviews.
 I hope that they will produce some fruits.
 I do not, however, conceal from myself that in a country agitated as yours is at present, the curiosity of the public is little directed towards subjects of general and external interest, such as those of which my book treats.